 University of Essex - Student and Academic Communities The KG site and activities carried out by the companies are covered by internal communications such as 'Essex Weekly' (an email magazine for staff and students).
 Updates are provides to the 'University Steering Group', 'Monday Management Team', 'Knowledge Gateway Steering Group' and the 'Knowledge Gateway Board' SELEP SELEP have been consulted throughout the process and the Universities VC is part of the SELEP Governance group University of Essex Knowledge Gateway The Knowledge Gateway Company is administered by a Board of Directors who meet 6 times per year.
 There is also an annual 'away day' which sets the strategic direction for the following 12 months.
-The next away day is 1 November 2019 Essex County Council Essex County Council receive performance updates on the activities of the KG site for their internal reporting purposes.
+The last away day was 1

+Essex County Council November 2019 and as a result of that, a commercial letting agent was selected to progress the project.
+Essex County Council receive performance updates on the activities of the KG site for their internal reporting purposes.
 ECC have been involved in the Parkside 3 project and have offered to part fund the scheme should the SELEP not be able to release the full £5m funding.
 Colchester Borough Council Colchester BC have been involved on two key areas - as planning authority they have been consulted on the design of the building.
 CBC have also been involved through the 'Colchester Workplace Providers Group' where all stakeholders in the area meet to discuss tenant interest and the roadmap of future developments.
 Invest Essex Invest Essex have also been involved through the 'Colchester Workplace Providers Group' where all stakeholders in the area meet to discuss tenant interest and the roadmap of future developments.
 The University have also presented to the Invest Essex Board to outline the ambitions for the KG site.
 Haven Gateway Haven Gateway have also been involved through the 'Colchester Workplace Providers Group' where all stakeholders in the area meet to discuss tenant interest and the roadmap of future developments.
 The University have also presented to the Haven Gateway Board to outline the ambitions for the KG site.
 Essex Chamber of Commerce Essex Chamber of Commerce have also been involved through the 'Colchester Workplace Providers Group' where all stakeholders in the area meet to discuss tenant interest and the roadmap of future developments.

 The University have also presented to the Essex Chamber of Commerce Board to outline the ambitions for the KG site.
 Oxford Innovation Oxford Innovation are an integral part of the KG site as occupiers of the Innovation Centre and report their activities to the KG Board.
 The University has a strong relationship with OI and there are regular meetings of the two parties.
 Existing tenants of Parkside There is a monthly magazine published for Parkside tenants to ensure they are aware of developments.
 There are also monthly tenant meetings to discuss issues and future developments.
 Future tenants of Parkside and Innovation Centre To become a tenant of the KG there is a tenant selection criteria to fulfil to ensure the occupier is aligned to the mission of the University and the KG and their occupation is of mutual benefit.
-Commercial letting agents (to be determined) The University is about to commence a tender process to select a commercial letting agent to represent the University on a national and international basis.
+Commercial letting agents; Carter Jonas The University has undertaken a tender process to select a commercial letting agent to represent the University on a national and international basis; Carter Jonas were selected.
 Construction Companies (to be determined) The University is about to commence a tender process to select a construction company.